pollinator 101: Bees

 Bees are essential to the ecosystems that support us.
 By pollinating plants, both cultivated and wild, they are key to plant survival, and, by extension, to the production of food, fuel, and cotton, the subsistence of animals, and the control of erosion and wind.

-Everyone is familiar with honey bees (a non-native species introduced to North America from Europe in the 17th century), but these are just eight of over 20,000 types of bees.
+Everyone is familiar with honey bees (a non-native species introduced to North America from Europe in the 17th century), but these are just eight of over 20,000 types of bees in the world.
 (In addition to honey bees, only about 100 other bee species make honey.)
 There are 4,000 species of bees native to the United States, 3,000 of which live in the PNW, including mason, mining, plasterer, sweat, leafcutter, cuckoo, carpenter, and bumble bees.
 A few species are social (live in a hive), most are solitary, and some are in-between.
 90% of bees are non-aggressive, solitary bees that nest in the ground or in plant material.

 As you might expect, different bee species collect pollen and nectar in different ways, so the greater the diversity of bees, the better the pollination!
 As “buzz pollinators,” bumble bees can pollinate the tricky flowers of tomatoes, blueberries, and zucchini.
 Mason and leafcutter bees carry pollen dry and loose on their bellies, which makes pollination super easy.
 Wild bees also forage in light that’s too dim and temperatures that are too cold for honey bees.
 In short, wild solitary bees — like mason, leafcutter, and bumble bees — are better than honey bees at pollinating most cultivated crops, and they’re crucial to the pollination of wild plants, ensuring ecosystem diversity.